bearbotics2358/Goodie/README.md

-# General-Testing
+# Goodie
-This is a repository dedicated to practice code I wrote for the First Robotics Competition.
-This robot uses the IterativeRobot base and does basic Tank Drive and ArcadeDrive.
+This repository is the modified Woodie code written by the Software team over the 2018 Summer.
+It includes code for drive modes, sensors, and a fully automatic nerf blaster run through a relay.
+In the future, computer vision will be implemented to automatically aim the nerf blaster.